MirceaStefanescu/Portofolio/README.md

 ## Project Guidelines

-- Each project should include a `README.md` with:
+- Each project includes a `README.md` with:
   - short description
   - tech stack
   - current status
   - how to run/build/test
-- Keep project directories self-contained.
+- Project directories are self-contained.
-- If a project has separate apps, use subfolders such as:
+- If a project has separate apps, subfolders are used such as:
   - `frontend/`
   - `backend/`
   - `infra/`